Liberation of Paris: Victory parades (26 and 29 August)

+The day after de Gaulle's speech, he marched down the Champs-Élysées as Leclerc's French 2nd Armored Division paraded behind.

+De Gaulle had requested that a French unit be allowed to lead the liberation of Paris, which Allied High Command agreed to on the condition that the chosen unit not contain any black or non-white soldiers, as two thirds of the french liberation army were black or north-African colonial soldiers.
+The 2nd Armored Division was chosen for the parade because it was the only French formation which was majority white.
+Non-white soldiers in the division, predominantly Moroccans and Algerian, who made up around one quarter of its strength, were replaced by white soldiers from other units, supplemented by lighter-skinned soldiers from North Africa and Syria.

+The parade began at the Arc de Triomphe at the western end, where de Gaulle also rekindled the Eternal Flame at France's Tomb of the Unknown Soldier.
+It is estimated that up to two million people viewed this parade and reported that such a crowd and the scenes it created on the Champs-Élysées were not seen there again until France won the FIFA World Cup for the first time as hosts in 1998.

-The day after de Gaulle's speech, Leclerc's French 2nd Armored Division paraded down the Champs-Élysées.
-A few German snipers were still active, and ones from rooftops in the Hôtel de Crillon area shot at the crowd while de Gaulle marched down the Champs Élysées and entered the Place de la Concorde.
+A few German snipers were still active, and ones from rooftops in the Hôtel de Crillon area shot at the crowd while de Gaulle entered the Place de la Concorde.

-On 29 August, the U.S. Army's 28th Infantry Division, which had assembled in the Bois de Boulogne the previous night, paraded 24-abreast up the Avenue Hoche to the Arc de Triomphe, then down the Champs Élysées.
+On 29 August, the US Army's 28th Infantry Division, which had assembled in the Bois de Boulogne the previous night, paraded 24-abreast up the Avenue Hoche to the Arc de Triomphe, then down the Champs Élysées.
 Joyous crowds greeted the Americans as the entire division, men and vehicles, marched through Paris "on its way to assigned attack positions northeast of the French capital."

 Food crisis

-Whilst the liberation was ongoing, it became apparent that food in Paris was getting scarcer by the day.
-The French rail network had largely been destroyed by Allied bombing, so getting food in had become a problem, especially since the Germans stripped Paris of its resources for themselves.
+The liberation was ongoing, but it became apparent that food in Paris was getting scarcer by the day.
+The French rail network had largely been destroyed by Allied bombing and so getting food in had become a problem, especially since the Germans had stripped Paris of its resources for themselves.
 The Allies realised the necessity to get Paris back on its feet and pushed a plan for food convoys to get through to the capital as soon as possible.
 In addition, surrounding towns and villages were requested to supply as much to Paris as possible.
 The Civil Affairs of SHAEF authorised the import of up to 2,400 tons of food per day at the expense of the military effort.
-A British food convoy labelled 'Vivres Pour Paris' entered on 29 August and US supplies were flown in via Orléans Airport before being sent in.
-500 tons were delivered a day by the British and another 500 tons by the Americans.
-Along with French civilians outside Paris bringing in indigenous resources, within ten days the food crisis was overcome.
+A British food convoy labelled 'Vivres Pour Paris' entered on 29 August, US supplies were flown in via Orléans Airport before they were sent in.
+Also, 500 tons were delivered a day by the British and another 500 tons by the Americans.
+Along with French civilians outside Paris bringing in indigenous resources, the food crisis had been overcome within ten days.